 I recommend trying the dressed half oyster and half shrimp Po-Boy at Mahony’s on Magazine Street or the fried soft shell crab one at Stanley’s in Jackson Square.

 Where: New Orleans (and statewide)

-Louisiana is synonymous with Southern cooking and one of my personal favourite things to eat when visiting family in New Orleans are Crawfish!
+Louisiana is synonymous with Southern cooking and one of my personal favorite things to eat when visiting family in New Orleans are Crawfish!

 Caught in the freshwater Bayous of Louisiana.
-These small freshwater crayfish are noticeable an important piece of culture of this State, dating back to pre-colonial times.
+These small freshwater crayfish are a noticeable and important piece of culture of this State, dating back to pre-colonial times.

 My two favorite ways of eating these tasty crustaceans having a crawfish boil,

-If seafood is you thing, then head to New Orleans for Crawfish season and enjoy the feast from late February until early June.
+If seafood is your thing, then head to New Orleans for Crawfish season and enjoy the feast from late February until early June.